mshujp/PRUZEA/README.md

 > [!TIP]
 > Looking for an Arduino IDE version?
-> [PRUZEA mini](https://github.com/mshujp/PRUZEAmini) is designed for single games and UI applications, while PRUZEA provides a complete multi-game system built with the Raspberry Pi Pico SDK and CMake.
+> [PRUZEA mini](https://github.com/mshujp/PRUZEAmini) is designed for single games and UI applications, while PRUZEA provides a complete multi-game system with Raspberry Pi Pico targets and a Windows development simulator.

 ------------------------------------------------------------------------